-Carefully document this interaction, consistent Can you tell me more about how marijuana has with your practice's chart documentation policy affected your relationship with your mother? for this type of information and any applicable How would you like your relationship with your laws.
-(See Appendix A.) mother to be?
+Can you tell me more about how marijuana has affected your relationship with your mother?
+How would you like your relationship with your mother to be?
 How does using marijuana fit in with how you'd like to be in that relationship?
 Tell me more about school...What are you thinking you would like to do after high school?
 How does your marijuana use fit in with those plans?